The Vermont Statutes Online

 (1) When any State, regional, or municipal agency finds or is made aware by an appropriate historical or archaeological authority that its operation in connection with any State, State-assisted, State-licensed, or contracted project, activity, or program adversely affects or may adversely affect scientific, historical, or archaeological data, the agency shall notify the State Archaeologist and shall provide him or her with information concerning the project, program, or activity.
 The provisions of this chapter shall be made known to contractors by the State agencies doing the contracting.

-(3) The Division shall initiate actions within 60 days of notification under subdivision (1) of this subsection and within such time as agreed upon in other cases.
+(3) The Division shall initiate actions within 60 days following notification under subdivision (1) of this subsection and within such time as agreed upon in other cases.
 The responsible agency is authorized and directed to expend agency funds for the purpose of recovering the data, including analysis and publications, and the costs shall be included as part of the contractor’s costs if the adverse effect is caused by work being done under contract to a State agency.
-(Added 1975, No. 109, § 4.)
+(Added 1975, No. 109, § 4; amended 2023, No. 85 (Adj.
+Sess.), § 255, eff.
+July 1, 2024.)

-The custodian of underwater historic properties shall be the Division which shall administer the preservation and protection of these properties in accordance with this chapter.
-The Division may prescribe such rules and regulations as are necessary to preserve, protect, and recover any or all underwater historic properties.
-(Added 1975, No. 109, § 4.)
+The custodian of underwater historic properties shall be the Division, which shall administer the preservation and protection of these properties in accordance with this chapter.
+The Division may prescribe such rules as are necessary to preserve, protect, and recover any or all underwater historic properties.
+(Added 1975, No. 109, § 4; amended 2023, No. 85 (Adj.
+Sess.), § 256, eff.
+July 1, 2024.)

 § 782.
 Issuance of permits

 Any qualified person desiring to conduct any type of exploration or recovery operations, in the course of which any underwater historic property or part thereof may be removed, displaced, or destroyed, shall first make application to the State Historic Preservation Officer for a permit to conduct the operations.
-The State Historic Preservation Officer, with the advice of the State Archaeologist, may grant the applicant a permit for such a period of time and under such conditions as he or she may deem to be in the best interest of the State.
+The State Historic Preservation Officer, with the advice of the State Archaeologist, may grant the applicant a permit for such a period of time and under such conditions as the State Historic Preservation Officer may deem to be in the best interests of the State.
 The permit may provide for the fair compensation to the permittee in terms of a percentage of the reasonable cash value of the objects recovered or a fair share of the objects recovered, the fair compensation or share to be determined by the State Archaeologist.
 Superior title to all objects recovered shall be retained by the State unless or until they are released to the permittee by the State Archaeologist.
 All exploration and recovery operations undertaken under a permit issued under this section shall be carried out under the general supervision of the State Archaeologist and in such manner that the maximum amount of historic, scientific, archaeological, and educational information may be recovered and preserved in addition to the physical recovery of items.
 Permits may be renewed upon or prior to expiration.
 Holders of permits shall be responsible for obtaining permission of any federal agencies having jurisdiction prior to conducting any recovery operations.
-(Added 1975, No. 109, § 4; amended 2001, No. 35, § 6.)
+(Added 1975, No. 109, § 4; amended 2001, No. 35, § 6; 2023, No. 85 (Adj.
+Sess.), § 257, eff.
+July 1, 2024.)

 § 791.
 Penalty